-His book, “To the Digital Age”, combines his two of his interests---semiconductor technology and history--- to tell the story of how the MOS transistor came to be the dominant semiconductor technology of our time.
-For his research on MOS technology Dr. Bassett scoured archives at Bell Labs, RCA, IBM, Fairchild, Intel and other companies and conducted dozens of interviews with key participants.
+His book, To the Digital Age, combines his two of his interests—semiconductor technology and history—to tell the story of how the MOS transistor came to be the dominant semiconductor technology of our time.
+For his research on MOS technology, Professor Bassett scoured archives at Bell Labs, RCA, IBM, Fairchild, Intel, and other companies and conducted dozens of interviews with key participants.

 Currently Professor Bassett is working on a history of Indian graduates of MIT, how they helped create the Indian Institutes of Technology (IIT) and modern technological India, as well as the important role they play in the American technology industry.
 He has recently had two articles published on the topic, “Aligning India in the Cold War Era: Indian Technical Elites, the Indian Institute of Technology at Kanpur and Computing in India and the United States,” and “MIT-Trained Swadeshi: MIT and Indian Nationalism, 1880–1947.